WordPress/book/Content/Part 4/27-update-notifications.md

 > One of the core design ideas for WordPress is that we don't introduce options lightly.
 The moment you think of making a feature optional you challenge the argument for introducing the feature in the beginning.

 What benefit would an opt-out button for update notifications provide to users?
-The purpose of the notifications is to inform a user that a new version of WordPress, or a plugin, is available for them into install.
+The purpose of the notifications is to inform a user that a new version of WordPress, or a plugin, is available for them to install.
 This helps users to stay up-to-date and secure.
 Adding an option to opt-out of update notifications would only reduce the number of people updating their sites, and increase the number of insecure instances of WordPress.
 The benefit to adding the option doesn’t outweigh the cost.

 Therefore, despite the extensive discussion on wp-hackers, [WordPress 2.3 was launched as planned](http://wordpress.org/news/2007/09/wordpress-23/), with the following note in the announcement post: